 - Weight-Loss Benefit

-Employees opting out of the Program
+Employees opting out of the Program are eligible for the:

 - Flexible Spending Account (FSA) Program